RideSharingApp/RideSharingApp/README.md

-# Casper - is a cheap and most convinient way to reach a destination!
+# Casper - is a cheap and super convinient way to reach a destination!

 *Casper*